WouterLely/Strategy-To-AI-ML-Solutions/README.md

 - Explore the use case stories.
 - Steal the frameworks (the magic is free ✨).
 - Adapt them to your own transformations.

+*The storys are real.
+The numbers approximate reality.
+The code and visualizations are dummy and simplified.*